Trying to capture your LEGO minifigures in action? Here are a handful of tips on using your phone to take photos of little plastic people!

 Backyard adventures ————————————— Back home in sunny Adelaide and I've been inspired to spend time exploring my neighbourhood.
 One of the challenges with shooting on an iPhone 5a is that it really needs good light to get a decent macro focus.
 So I'm on the hunt for opportunities to play with pockets of light and shadows.
 The good thingies you don't need much when your subject is only 4cm talk 😄

 4) Get your focus right

 One of the joys of shooting photos on a smartphone is that it’s very simple to choose what you want to focus on – simply touch the screen and the camera will try its best to focus on whatever you’re touching.
 This makes getting nice, sharp images a little easier but on such a small subject, your camera may try and focus on something else – and it can be the most frustrating part of using a smartphone to take macro photos.
-Steps 3-8 give you a few more tips on focusing, read “How to improve the focus on your smartphone camera“.
+For more tips on focusing, read “How to improve the focus on your smartphone camera“.

 Finally, camera shake can be the final enemy when it comes to taking macro photos on your smartphone – especially in low-light situations.
 Start by picking up a smartphone tripod.
 I use a JOBY Magnetic Gorillapod with a cheap smartphone mount I picked up at Ted’s Camera.
 JOBY also now do a range of smartphone tripods that may be worth looking at.

 Next, you’ll want to remove any camera shake that may happen when you take the photo and there are a couple of easy options here: